SeniorsHeart Disease

 Frequently Asked Questions

 Yes.
-Having coronary artery disease (CAD) or a history of heart conditions does not disqualify you from purchasing travel insurance.
+Having coronary artery disease or a history of heart conditions does not disqualify you from purchasing travel insurance.
 Standard visitor insurance plans do not require medical questionnaires.
-Your heart disease is treated as a pre-existing condition, and acute onset provisions cover sudden cardiac emergencies like a heart attack or acute angina during your trip.
+Your heart disease is treated as a pre-existing condition, and acute onset provisions cover sudden cardiac emergencies — but the dollar limits and carrier availability change significantly after age 70.

-If your pacemaker malfunctions suddenly and unexpectedly during travel, causing a medical emergency, that could qualify as an acute onset event.
-Routine pacemaker checks, elective pacemaker replacement, or expected complications are excluded.
-Some plans have specific language around implanted devices — review the policy details or call our advisors at (832) 856-1704.
+If your pacemaker malfunctions suddenly and unexpectedly, causing a medical emergency, that could qualify as an acute onset event.
+Routine pacemaker checks, elective replacement, or expected complications are excluded.
+Review policy details or call our advisors at (844) 950-3468.

 Strongly recommended.
-Your cardiologist can advise whether your current condition is stable enough for the travel demands involved, assess any risks specific to your destination, and provide a letter documenting your condition and medications.
-Some plans require your condition to be 'stable' (no change in treatment, hospitalization, or diagnosis) for a set period — typically 90 days to 6 months — to qualify for acute onset coverage.
+Your cardiologist can advise whether your condition is stable enough for travel, assess risks specific to your destination, and provide documentation of your medications and conditions.
+Many plans require a 'stable' condition (no change in treatment or diagnosis) for 60–90 days before departure to qualify for acute onset coverage.

 Get a Free Quote